janedoe941/cafealpha/_posts/2025-02-07-shorts-assorted-perspectives.md

 > *He has the strategy of being intentionally outrageous, of causing you either to not take seriously what he says, which is a mistake, or to take too seriously what he says, which is also a mistake.*

-See Yanis Varoufaki's response (4:25 - 6:06) during his latest interview with Novara Media.
+See Yanis Varoufakis's response (4:25 - 6:06) during his latest interview with Novara Media.

 {% include video id="WQIRGmIa69U" provider="youtube" %}